 - 2-4 Fly lines on spools.
 Floating weight forward for Trout, Char, and Grayling.
 Floating weight forward 7-9 for Salmon.
 Intermediate sink tip(s) for large Trout / Salmon.
 RIO Cold Water weight forward shooting lines or similar lines perform well with heavy flies & or windy conditions.

 - Flies, floatant, split-shot, pliers, line nipper/cutter, strike indicators, hemostat or sml. needle-nose pliers

 Wild River Guides trips will take you far beyond where the lodge jet boats operate.
 To get there we will load a high performance float plane with the correct type of raft and camp and fly fishing gear and the proper amount of supplies.
 We weigh each angler and piece of gear on electronic scales before loading the airplane.
 You can bring a maximum of fifty pounds #50.
 This includes your clothing, waders, boots, rods & reels, Gore-Tex rain jacket, spare tackle, camera etc. Experienced Alaska anglers generally have less than #35 pounds of gear.

 - Journal, Art supplies, Cameras & film, Memory Cards, Batteries, Small flashlight in August or Sept.

 - Binoculars, Spotting scope, Field guides, Insect head-net / jacket .

 - GPS with loaded Bristol Bay base maps.

 - Wading staff, Trekking, Gloves, Bathing suit, shorts.

-Contact me regarding bringing personal firearms, bear spray, heavy, fragile, electronic or bulky items, or your own tents, sleeping bags, dry bags, rafts, canoes, or kayaks.
+Contact us regarding bringing personal firearms, bear spray (We provide – not allowed by TSA), heavy, fragile, electronic or bulky items, or your own tents, sleeping bags, dry bags, rafts, canoes, or kayaks.